 Sophomore attacking midfielder JC Ngando (5g, 8a), the 2021 Southern Conference Freshman of the Year and a First Team selection, looks to be the catalyst and a key ingredient in the Spartan attack in 2022.
 Ngando had an impressive freshman season that he is well positioned to build upon in 2022.

 Forwards junior Maycol Reyes (2g, 2a) and sophomore Sam Coad (1g, 2a) are among returning players who the Spartans will look to for a greater role up top.
 Both are capable of breakout seasons.
 Senior Micah Albert (2g, 2a) is among other returning forwards who look to be in the mix up-top in 2022 along with junior Cameron Fowler.
 Sophomore forward Yoshiya Okawa (6g, 1a), a transfer from Radford where he was a 2021 All-Big South Second Team selection, is among the newcomers who could provide an additional dimension to the attack.

-The midfield which includes experienced graduate student Theo Quartey (4g, 1a) and seniors Izaiah Vignali and Fernando Garcia (3g, 2a) along with sophomores Ngando, Birch and Marc who now have the benefit of a year of starting experience under their belts has the potential to be a difference maker and significant contributor to the Spartan attack in 2022.
+The midfield includes experienced graduate student Theo Quartey (4g, 1a) and seniors Izaiah Vignali and Fernando Garcia (3g, 2a).
+In addition sophomores Ngando, Jack Birch and Basile Marc, who now have the benefit of a year of starting experience under their belts, have the potential to be difference makers and significant contributors to the Spartan attack in 2022.